Central Bank Design

 The central bank's policy objectives should be clear and communicated to the public, so that people will trust their financial markets and institutions to not manipulate the money supply unless it conforms to policy objectives, so that inflation will be low and stable.

 Low inflation is the most important objective because it allows people and businesses to plan long-term.
-Furthermore, interest rates depend on low inflation, because interest rates are commensurate with future expectations of future inflation — the higher the expected inflation, the higher the interest rate demanded by lenders to compensate them for the reduced value of money in the future.
-Higher interest rates have the same effect as reducing the supply of money — discouraging spending and investments, and reducing employment and economic output.
+Furthermore, interest rates depend on low inflation, because interest rates are commensurate with future expectations of inflation — the higher the expected inflation, the higher the interest rate demanded by lenders to compensate them for the dropping value of money.
+Higher interest rates have the same effect as reducing the money supply — discouraging spending and investments, and reducing employment and economic output.

 Accountability and Transparency